IBM-Bluemix-Docs/va/va_index.md

 ## About Vulnerability Advisor
 {: #about}

 Vulnerability Advisor provides security management for {{site.data.keyword.containerlong}}.
-Vulnerability Advisor generates a security status report, suggests fixes and best practices, and provides management to restrict nonsecure images from running.
-Fixing the security and configuration issues that are reported by Vulnerability Advisor can help you secure your {{site.data.keyword.cloud_notm}} infrastructure.
+Vulnerability Advisor generates a security status report and suggests fixes and best practices.
+The Vulnerability Advisor verdict can be used by image security enforcement to prevent the deployment of nonsecure images, see [Enforcing container image security](../Registry/registry_security_enforce.html#security_enforce).
+Fixing the security and configuration issues that are reported by Vulnerability Advisor can help you to secure your {{site.data.keyword.cloud_notm}} infrastructure.
 {:shortdesc}

-Vulnerability Advisor includes the following features:
+Vulnerability Advisor provides the following functions:

 -   Scans images for vulnerabilities
 -   Scans running containers for vulnerabilities if you've installed the container scanner in each cluster